-Press the lower right button to open the Set timer shortcuts menu where you can change the timer settings.
+Swipe up or press the lower button to open the SET TIMER shortcuts menu where you can change the timer settings.

 Stopwatch

 Start the stopwatch by pressing the middle button.

 Stop the stopwatch by pressing the middle button.
 You can resume by pressing the middle button again.
 Reset by pressing the lower button.